-Francis O’Gorman is Salisbury Professor of English Literature at the University of Edinburgh.
+Francis O’Gorman is Saintsbury Professor of English Literature at the University of Edinburgh.
 He has particular interests in, among others, Samuel Taylor Coleridge, Anthony Trollope, John Ruskin, A.C.
 Swinburne, and Edward Thomas.
-He has written or edited 23 books (including 6 on or by Ruskin) and his most recent are The Cambridge Companion to John Ruskin (CUP, 2015), Worrying: A Literary and Cultural History (Bloomsbury, 2015, pbk 2016), an edition of Trollope’s The Way We Live Now (Oxford World’s Classics, 2016), and the Twenty-First Century Oxford Authors edition of Algernon Charles Swinburne (OUP, 2016).
-His edition of volume 5 of the Selected Prose of Edward Thomas will be published by OUP in 2017.
-Francis O’Gorman’s recent essays have covered authors including Tennyson, Larkin, Yeats, Hopkins, T.S.
-Eliot, Joyce, Matthew Arnold, and Trollope.
-In terms of topics, he has particular interests in what it feels like to read; in writing and the inner or mental life; in elegy; in the interrelations of literature and law; and in the working and imaginative, as well as literal, meaning of advanced finance.
-For many years, he has written about the city of Venice.
+He has written or edited 23 books (including 6 on or by Ruskin) and his most recent are The Cambridge Companion to John Ruskin (CUP, 2016), Worrying: A Literary and Cultural History (Bloomsbury, 2015, pbk 2016), an edition of Trollope’s The Way We Live Now (Oxford World’s Classics, 2016), and the Twenty-First Century Oxford Authors edition of Algernon Charles Swinburne (OUP, 2016).
+His edition of volume 5 of the Selected Prose of Edward Thomas was published by OUP in 2017.
+Forgetfulness: Making the Modern Culture of Amnesia is published on 5 October 2017 from Bloomsbury, New York.